E-Emad/devops-bootcamp/Module_11-EKS/README.md

 `kubectl create secret docker-registry my-registry-key-ecr --docker-server=registry-URL --docker-username=AWS --docker-password=password`

-10. Use the Jenkinsfile-ECR
+- this step is not necesarry when your cluster is on EKS and your private repo for images on ECR (both being AWS services they integrate natively).
+- if you created the EKS cluster with eksctl, your node groups have a role `AmazonEC2ContainerRegistryReadOnly` attached to pull the images.

+10. Jenkinsfile path used: `Module_11-EKS/Jenkinsfile-ECR`

-- make sure you have installed `envsubst` in Jenkins container
+- make sure you have installed `envsubst` in Jenkins container !